We all have them – scars.

 - those that are identified through a lack of distinctive edges and are usually located on the cheeks are called rolling scars.

 Acne scars may either be hypertrophic or atrophic scars.
-In many places across the globe, acne is one of the most common skin-related concern reported by young adults and teens.
+In many places across the globe, acne is one of the most common skin-related concerns reported by young adults and teens.
 Pimples (acne) occur when the skin pores are clogged by dead skin cells, dirt, and oil.
-This build up enables bacteria to grow and cause pus to form.
+This build-up enables bacteria to grow and causes pus to form.
 The inflammation of the sebaceous glands (the skin’s oily glands) contains fatty substances called sebum, which block the pore’s oil ducts.

 Burn scars happen if your skin comes into contact with something hot, like grabbing a pan right out of the oven, or getting scalded with boiling water can burn your skin.
 Moreover, chemicals, the sun, radiation, and electricity can also cause skin burns.